chethanhn29/Data-science-ML-and-DL-Resources/Interview_preparation/Books_to_read.md

-Certainly!
-Here's a list of must-read books for different skills in data science for both data scientists and machine learning engineers:
+#### list of must-read books for different skills in data science for both data scientists and machine learning engineers:

 **Data Science Skills:**